RTIInternational/SMART/envs/prod/README.md

 Some projects may wish to ingest new data regularly from their ingest database.
 SMART has provided a management command which will pull new data for all projects with an ingest database set up which have selected the "Enable scheduled ingest" option in the database form.

 The following command may be added to the cron file above to ingest new data daily at noon.
+Confirmation or errors will print to `/var/log/smart_cron_log`.

 ```
-0 12 * * * docker exec -it backend python manage.py ingest_database_data
+0 12 * * * docker exec -i backend python manage.py ingest_database_data >> /var/log/smart_cron_log 2>&1
 ```

 ### Manual Ingest